 Landscaping.
-(Refer to JAH landscaping guidelines.)
+(Refer to JAH landscape Design Guidelines.)

 Some minor structures and works are not defined as 'development' and therefore do not require Development approval, however they still require a Building or Works Approval from the Airport Building Controller (ABC) prior to any works being undertaken on Site.